pjtunstall/almondala/README.md

 - CODE
   - Refactor:
-    - Split up the State class (separate the UI from the mathematical state) and, more generally, review the code in the light of best practices?
+    - Split up the State class (separate the UI from the mathematical state)?
+And, more generally, review the code in the light of best practices.
     - Look out for suitable places to use the characteristic TS object types: enum, interface, union, intersection, extension.
   - Test:
     - Test Rust: calculate some known values, fuzz test set inclusion for values in known regions.
     - Test UI: creation & existence of elements, fuzz test with random input events, explore determinstic simulation testing.
+    - Try it out on as many combinations of devices, screen sizes, aspect ratios, resolutions, operating systems, and browsers and possible.
   - Optimize:
+    - Try out different ways to order and time how the tile data is made visible.
     - Reuse perimeter calculation of tiles, also shared edges.
     - Share memory between Wasm and JS.
+    - Try making calculations cancellable so that some could skipped as an alternative to processing multiple slow requests that come close together.
+Be sure to benchmark to see if it actually helps.
+In Rust, this could be done with an async runtime like [tokio](https://docs.rs/tokio/latest/tokio/).
+On the JavaScript end, look into [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
 - FEATURES
   - More buttons:
     - Share state by encoding it in the URL.